 Diagnosing canine pyoderma will be based on the history of the animal as well as a physical exam.
 However, in order to get a definitive diagnosis, your veterinarian may request a few laboratory examinations.

-Finally, your veterinarian may choose to perform a few blood chemistry tests, full blood count, and bacteriology test to see if there could be any other primary causes for the pyoderma on your dog.
+Finally, your veterinarian may choose to perform a few blood chemistry tests, full blood count, and biochemistry profiles.

 So, How Does A Vet Treat Skin Problems in Dogs like Pyoderma?

 The treatment for such a skin disease will often require a course of antibiotics.
 Furthermore, treatment for pyoderma skin infections may be either systemic or topical therapy.

 Now, as we know antibiotics are used to treat bacterial infections.
 However, today, due to the overuse of antibiotics, there has been a significant increase in resistance.
 For example, many scientists today are quite concerned about methicillin-resistant Staphylococcus and methicillin-resistant Staphylococcus aureus.
 This is because it is becoming increasingly hard to eradicate such bacteria with antibiotics.